Individual action on climate change: Personal finance

-Individuals can check whether the financial companies they are using are part of the Glasgow Financial Alliance for Net Zero, and consider switching pensions, insurance and investments.
-Donating to climate change charities has been suggested.
+Individuals can check whether the financial companies they are using are part of the Glasgow Financial Alliance for Net Zero and based on results, consider switching pensions, insurance and investments.

+Donating to climate change charities has also been suggested as an impactful action to take up.

 Digital services and cryptocurrencies

-Cryptocurrencies which are made by proof-of-work such as Bitcoin, are high carbon both because they use dirty electricity, such as electricity from Kazakhstan (some electricity in the United States used for Bitcoin mining is also dirty but the gas might be burned anyway) and because cryptocurrency mining uses hardware for only a short time before it becomes e-waste.
+Cryptocurrencies which are made by proof-of-work such as Bitcoin, are high carbon because they use dirty electricity, such as electricity from Kazakhstan —some electricity in the United States used for Bitcoin mining is also dirty but the gas might be burned anyway.
+Cryptocurrency mining uses hardware for only a short time before it becomes e-waste.

 Individuals with such cryptocurrency can switch to proof of stake crypto such as Tezos or Ethereum.
 Individuals can also decide to not invest in cryptocurrencies at all.

-Political advocacy
+Voting and political advocacy

 Country breakdown for people responding to the question "Do you think your own behavior can make a difference in tackling climate change?"

 Impactful ways in the area of political advocacy that an individual can take include: individual citizen participation in groups advocating for collective action in the form of political solutions, such as carbon pricing, meat pricing, ending subsidies for fossil fuels and animal husbandry, and ending laws encouraging car use.